Symptoms

 Workaround

-- Find the vendor and the vendor ID of the ModSecurity ruleset package that the missing file belongs to.
+- Find the vendor ID of the ModSecurity ruleset package that the missing file belongs to.

 [root@server ~]# whmapi1 modsec_get_vendors | grep -i vendor_id | uniq -u